tridencorp/bytedb/README.md

 # bucketdb
-SMALL and FAST KV store.
+Small and fast kv store for blockchain.

 # Running tests